Perlkonig/grav-plugin-webmention/README.md

 ### receiver.file_data

-This stores all the data about webmentions you've received.
+This stores all the data about webmention you've received.
 This data can be exposed to your twig templates by setting `receiver.expose_data` to `true`.

 ```
 {slug}: